xiaxi626/epub-study/epubcheck/README.md

 Before using it, you need to modify the path of the epubcheck .jar in the run.bat

-Before running the packaging .bat, you need to open the file to remove the quotation marks in bulk
+Multiple folders can be encapsulated at a time.
+Select the folder to be encapsulated and right-click to copy it as a path.
+Follow the _run.bat_ prompt.

-Batch processing should be cleared after running a packaging .bat
+Before running _packaging.bat_, you need to open the file and delete quotation marks in batch.
+Empty _packaging.bat_ after packaging.

 ##  Welcome to the epubcheck [wiki](https://github.com/w3c/epubcheck/wiki) !